emma-hunt/ClickClackCool_CSCurriculum/README.md

 # ClickClackCool_CSCurriculum
 An introductory curriculum to computer science.
 Written by Emma Hunt in 2015 as part of International School's Senior Capstone Project.

+Curriculum was originally written for a 1 week summer camp for students age 11-13.

 This curriculum is avalible for free use by the public.
 It has been donated in it's current version to both Bellevue School District and United Way of Utah County.